MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 - You have a line-of-business (LOB) application that manages appointments, and you want to email reminders to clients of their appointment time.

 > [!NOTE]
-> Beginning November 1st, 2019, Office 365 is slowly turning off the TLS cipher algorithm 3DES.
-If you are using devices or applications that only support 3DES, TLS will start failing.
-As TLS is mandatory for the SMTP AUTH client submission (also known as Authenticated SMTP or SMTP AUTH for short), you may experience emails no longer sending.
-You will need to upgrade or update all of your devices and applications to use the new TLS version and ciphers.
+> Microsoft is constantly taking steps to further secure our service and customers.
+Some of those changes include disabling SMTP AUTH client submission by default.
+In order to use this protocol, you may need to ensure that [Security Defaults](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-default) are turned off and [SMTP AUTH is enabled](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission) for the mailbox being used.

 ## Option 1 (recommended): Authenticate your device or application directly with an Office 365 mailbox, and send mail using SMTP AUTH client submission